With no real government, can Thailand escape recession?

 "Nobody knows how the political situation will end.
 Exports have recovered somewhat but that's not enough to offset shrinking consumption and investment," he said.
 "If the situation remains unclear until early in the third quarter, it's very likely GDP will grow zero percent or contract this year."

-Yingluck and the Election Commission agreed on Wednesday to rerun the election on July 20, which, if all goes well, could lead to a new government being installed in August.
+The Election Commission has said the earliest date it thinks an election is possible is July 20, which might lead to a new government being installed in August.
 But protest leader Suthep Thaugsuban has said his supporters would disrupt any attempt to hold a ballot before electoral and other reforms.

 DEPRESSION

 Exports fell 3.1 percent in March from a year before and 1 percent in the first quarter, Commerce Ministry data showed on Monday.
-But the ministry expects growth of up to 4.5 percent in the second quarter and 5 percent for the whole of 2014, in line with the Bank of Thailand's 4.5 percent.
+But the ministry expects growth of up to 4.5 percent in the second quarter and 5 percent for the whole of 2014.

+The Bank of Thailand said on Tuesday it was sticking to its export growth forecast of 4.5 percent.

+But it has slashed its GDP growth forecast for 2014 several times because the unrest has hit tourism and confidence and is set to cut it again from 2.7 percent.
+Last October, just before the political protests flared up, it expected 4.8 percent.

 Industrial output in March fell 10.41 percent from a year before, the 12th such drop in a row, the Industry Ministry said on Monday, highlighting weakness in the car sector, hard disk drives and canned and frozen seafood, all important exports.